 “I’m pretty sure he’s done more than his share of wrong,” Harry commented.

-“Against management,” she clarified, and glanced towards the mirror, to which she gave the slightest of nods before smoothly drawing her sidearm, a sassy little Walther.
+“Against management,” she clarified and glanced toward the mirror, to which she gave the slightest of nods before smoothly drawing her sidearm, a sassy little Walther.

 Harry thought it nice to see Sol System goods making it out of the ConFed.